jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/segment_events_raw/consumer_production/order_cart_submit_received.md

 ## Business Context

-The `order_cart_submit_received` table in the `SEGMENT_EVENTS_RAW` catalog captures comprehensive details about consumer order submissions on the DoorDash platform, including timestamps, customer identifiers, financial data, and device information.
-This table is primarily utilized by the Segment team for analyzing order submission events, which supports various business functions such as customer behavior analysis and operational improvements.
-The table is maintained by the Segment team, ensuring its accuracy and relevance for ongoing analytical needs.
-For further details, refer to the Confluence documentation linked [here](https://doordash.atlassian.net/wiki/wiki/search?text=segment_events_raw.consumer_production.order_cart_submit_received).
+The `order_cart_submit_received` table contains detailed records of consumer order submissions on the DoorDash platform, capturing essential data such as timestamps, customer identifiers, financial details like subtotal and delivery fees, and device information.
+This data is crucial for analyzing order submission events, enabling insights into consumer behavior, transaction trends, and platform performance.
+The table is maintained by the SEGMENT team, ensuring its integrity and availability for business analytics and reporting purposes.

 ## Metadata